linto-ai/linto-skills-optional/datetime/README.md

 # LinTo-Skills-Optional - Datetime
-This entry provides information about the datetime skill This node is part of the project [LinTO](https://linto.ai/)
+This entry provides information about the datetime skill in the context of the project [LinTO](https://linto.ai/)

-It will give information about the date or the time
+The skill gives information about the date or the time

 ## LinTo Skills
 The following describes the possible inputs and outputs for the datetime skill